HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="image-loading-properties.png",
   caption="Image loading properties.",
-  description="A bar chart showing usage of different loading attribute values, on desktop 0.12% use auto, 0.05 use blank, 3.62% use eager, 0.09% have an invalid attribute, 24.25% use lazy and 71.88% are missing a loading attribute.
-For mobile, it is 0.12%, 0.04%, 3.41%, 0.08%, 24.56% and 71.79% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=953333483&format=interactive", sheets_gid="1025550820", sql_file="image-loading-property-usage-2024.sql"
+  description="A bar chart showing usage of different `loading` attribute values, on desktop 0% use `auto`, 0% use `blank`, 4% use `eager`, 0% have an invalid attribute, 24% use `lazy` and 72% are missing a loading attribute.
+For mobile, 0.1% use `auto`, 0% `blank`, 3% `eager`, 0.1% have an `invalid ` attribute, 25% use `lazy`, and 72% are missing a loading attribute.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=953333483&format=interactive", sheets_gid="1025550820", sql_file="image-loading-property-usage-2024.sql"
   )
 }}

-Most sites do not use these valuable signals, with 71.88% of desktop pages and 71.79% of mobile pages missing image-loading properties.
+Most sites do not use these valuable signals, with 71.9% of desktop pages and 71.8% of mobile pages missing image-loading properties.
 The most adopted attribute was `loading="lazy"`.
 [Lazy loading](https://web.dev/articles/browser-level-image-lazy-loading) is a technique that defers the loading of non-critical elements on a web page until they are needed.
 This helps reduce the page weight and conserves bandwidth and system resources.
-This tag was used for 24.56% of mobile pages and 24.25% of desktop pages in 2024.
+This tag was used for 24.6% of mobile pages and 24.3% of desktop pages in 2024.

 The corollary to lazy loading is [eager loading](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#eager).
 Eager loading allows images to be loaded and fetched simultaneously so that they’re visible and available right away for the user.
-Eager loading was the second most used property in 2024, but only appeared on 3.41% of mobile pages and 3.62% of desktop pages.
+Eager loading was the second most used property in 2024, but only appeared on 3.4% of mobile pages and 3.6% of desktop pages.

 {{ figure_markup(
   image="desktop-image-loading-property.png",
-  caption="Image loading properties on home vs. inner pages.", description="A bar chart showing usage of different loading attribute values, on desktop pages.
-On home pages 0.06% use auto, 0.02%  use blank, 1.75% use eager, 0.05% have an invalid attribute, 11.03% use lazy and 31.06% are missing a loading attribute.
-For inner, secondary pages, it is 0.05%, 0.02%, 1.45%, 0.03%, 10.55% and 33.21% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=917180585&format=interactive", sheets_gid="1025550820", sql_file="image-loading-property-usage-2024.sql",
+  caption="Image loading properties on home vs. inner pages.", description="A bar chart showing usage of different `loading` attribute values, on desktop pages.
+On home pages 0.1% use `auto`, 0.0%  use `blank`, 1.8% use `eager`, 0.1% have an invalid attribute, 11.0% use `lazy` and 31.1% are missing a loading attribute.
+For inner, secondary pages, it is 0.1%, 0.0%, 1.5%, 0.0%, 10.6% and 33.2% respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=917180585&format=interactive", sheets_gid="1025550820", sql_file="image-loading-property-usage-2024.sql",